Arbroath Abbey: History

 King William gave the Abbey independence from its founding abbey, Kelso Abbey, and endowed it generously, including income from 24 parishes, land in every royal burgh and more.
 The Abbey's monks were allowed to run a market and build a harbour.
+Humphrey de Berkeley, Laird of Gartley, granted the monks and their tenants free access to his wood at Balfieth in the Mearns for building and fuel needs, supplemented by rights to cut peat for fuel.
+The abbey's charcoal burners had seasonal access to woodland around Edzell.
 King John of England gave the Abbey permission to buy and sell goods anywhere in England (except London) toll-free.

 The Abbey, which was the richest in Scotland, is most famous for its association with the 1320 Declaration of Scottish Independence believed to have been drafted by Abbot Bernard, who was the Chancellor of Scotland under King Robert I.

+James V stayed at the abbey for four days in July 1529.
 The Abbey fell into ruin after the Reformation.
 From 1590 onward, its stones were raided for buildings in the town of Arbroath.
 This continued until 1815 when steps were taken to preserve the remaining ruins.

 On Christmas Day 1950, the Stone of Destiny went missing from Westminster Abbey.
 On 11 April 1951 the stone was found lying on the site of the Abbey's altar.

 Since 1947, a major historical re-enactment commemorating the Declaration's signing has been held within the roofless remains of the Abbey church.
 The celebration is run by the local Arbroath Abbey Pageant Society, and tells the story of the events which led up to the signing.
 This is not an annual event.
 However, a special event to mark the signing is held every year on the 6th of April and involves a street procession and short piece of street theatre.

 In 2005 The Arbroath Abbey campaign was launched.
 The campaign seeks to gain World Heritage Status for the iconic Angus landmark that was the birthplace of one of Scotland's most significant document, The Declaration of Arbroath.
 Campaigners believe that the Abbey's historical pronouncement makes it a prime candidate to achieve World Heritage Status.
 MSP Alex Johnstone wrote "Clearly, the Declaration of Arbroath is a literary work of outstanding universal significance by any stretch of the imagination" In 2008, the Campaign Group Chairman, Councillor Jim Millar launched a public petition to reinforce the bid explaining "We're simply asking people to, local people especially, to sign up to the campaign to have the Declaration of Arbroath and Arbroath Abbey recognised by the United Nations.
 Essentially we need local people to sign up to this campaign simply because the United Nations demand it."